dib-lab/dammit/doc/about.md

 ## Conditional Reciprocal Best LAST

-Building off Richard and co\'s work on Conditional Reciprocal Best BLAST, I've implemented a new version with Python and LAST -- CRBL.
+Building off Richard and co's work on Conditional Reciprocal Best BLAST, I've implemented a new version with Python and LAST -- CRBL.
 The original lives [here](https://github.com/cboursnell/crb-blast).